vladdyvlad/printing-CentOS/README.md

 Type the command you used unless asked to provide a screenshot capturing the result of the command

 Lab 30.1 Using Probing Tools
 STEP 1.
-Open a terminal window.
+Open a window.

 STEP 2.
 Switch to the root account. sudo su -